Facebook

 • Location: North of Moab, along Highway 191

-• Trailhead: Gemini Bridges Road or Moab Brands Staging Area (parking available)
+• Trailhead: Gemini Bridges Road or Moab Brands Staging Area parking available - bike trail goes under Hwy 191

 • Best for: All skill levels